 Assistance League Tustin will use this grant to support their Children’s Crisis Residential Program and the CYP Youth Shelter.
 Funds will be used to provide each student with basic toiletries, support holiday based events and other year-round activities.
 The Youth Shelter offers a short-term crisis intervention residential program with the goal on family reunification.
 Children at risk of homelessness, institutionalization, incarceration, or hospitalization are given emergency shelter, meals 24-hour supervision, individual, group and family counseling, academic tutoring, prevention education, and life skills development activities as well as aftercare services.

-The funds granted to the will be utilized to provide membership scholarships for the entire 2016-2017 school year to 100 youth from Tustin’s neediest families.
+The funds granted to the Boys & Girls Club of Tustin will be utilized to provide membership scholarships for the entire 2016-2017 school year to 100 youth from Tustin’s neediest families.
 All families receiving this assistance will be required to have their youth participate in the Academic Success Program which includes computerized learning software and homework tutoring in addition to all the free enrichment programs that the Club offers.

-Proceeds from this grant to will be used to provide STEM kits, on-site STEM Launching Pad workshops and a 1-year Child Creativity Lab Education Materials Membership for all 3rd Grade Students at Guin Foss, Benson and Loma Vista Elementary Schools.
+Proceeds from this grant to Child Creativity Lab, Inc. will be used to provide STEM kits, on-site STEM Launching Pad workshops and a 1-year Child Creativity Lab Education Materials Membership for all 3rd Grade Students at Guin Foss, Benson and Loma Vista Elementary Schools.
 The Child Creativity Lab’s mission is to provide children with stimulating, hands-on tools and a thought-provoking environment to explore and discover creativity as an essential element in critical thinking, problem solving, and innovation leading to a passion for science, technology, engineering or the humanities.

 Food insecurity is a growing issue in Tustin. has given out almost a million meals to local Tustin area residents.
-This grant will cover necessary truck and trailer repairs and purchase additional non-perishable food and personal hygiene items that are needed but not regularly donated and.
+This grant to Fresh Start Charity will cover necessary truck and trailer repairs and purchase additional non-perishable food and personal hygiene items that are needed but not regularly donated and.
 It is the Foundation’s hope that Fresh Start will be able to meet the needs of everyone who needs their assistance.

 Over 2,500 low-income students in the Tustin city parameters qualify for the free or reduced lunch program.
-Funds awarded to will provide healthy nutrition bags with non-perishable meals to designated families living in Tustin.
+Funds awarded to Grandma’s House of Hope’s Nana’s Kidz Program will provide healthy nutrition bags with non-perishable meals to designated families living in Tustin.
 The bags will be distributed at 6 locations twice each month during the school year and every week during the summer.
 The meals are designed to meet the challenges of motel cooking and most can even be prepared in a car.
 A child who is hungry cannot effectively learn as inadequate nutrition has been linked to delayed brain development and an impaired ability to learn.

 Tustin Dollars for Scholars runs a popular food booth at the City of Tustin’s summer Concerts in the Park to raise funds to provide renewable 4-year college scholarships to Tustin students.
 TDFS will use their grant to purchase a 20×10 foot canvas pop-up printed with their name, logo and mission statement to shade their workers and increase knowledge of their organization.

-This Foundation grant to the will provide staffing, participant t-shirts and 26-mile Completion Medals for their 9-week Run with a Cop Program.
+This Foundation grant to the Tustin Police Officers Association Cares Program (TPOACares) will provide staffing, participant t-shirts and 26-mile Completion Medals for their 9-week Run with a Cop Program.
 Last year’s program at Heideman Elementary School was so successful that the TPOA hopes to expand their officers across more schools and touch the lives of more children in the community.
 Participants not only run but are given a series of challenges to reinforce healthy eating, physical activity, proper sleep habits and “being a good citizen.”

 The academic success of children in later years depends heavily upon their kindergarten readiness.
-This year the will use TCF grant funds to purchase reading material to help the children they serve prepare for kindergarten.
+This year the Tustin Family and Youth Center will use TCF grant funds to purchase reading material to help the children they serve prepare for kindergarten.
 The TFYC successfully serves parents, children and senior citizens in southwest Tustin.

-A Box of Hope was started by a Tustin mother after the loss of her two children to provide comfort and assistance to a family during an unimaginably difficult time and provide officers with a tangible way to offer support and show a genuine concern to grieving families.
+A Box of Hope is a collection of thoughtfully selected items for police officers to present to families immediately after suffering the loss of a child.
+Box of Hope was started by a Tustin mother after the loss of her two children to provide comfort and assistance to a family during an unimaginably difficult time and provide officers with a tangible way to offer support and show a genuine concern to grieving families.
 This heartfelt grant to the Tustin Police Foundation will fund 50 Boxes of Hope and it is the hope of the Tustin Community Foundation that they will never be used.